This article describes:

 Quarterly releases

-- All customer non-production environments are updated two weeks prior to the official, production release to allow for testing and training on new features (this is non-negotiable).
+- All customer non-production environments are updated four weeks prior to the official, production release to allow for testing and user training on new features.

 Early access releases

-- We allow customers to opt their non-production environments into an Early Access Program to see new functionality before it's released.
+- We allow customers to opt their non-production environments into an Early Access Program (EAP) to see new functionality before it's released.
 Customers enrolled in the EAP will typically see new features every month, or as often as every week in the build up to the quarterly release.
-For more information about the Early Access Program, see the How to get early access to features section below.
+For more information about the program, see the How to get early access to features section below.

 Administrator and developer releases

-- Based on customer requests, features that are only visible to admins/developers will be released at a pace faster than our quarterly release process.
-These features should not impact end users until a customer provisions them into their process.
+- Based on customer requests, features that are only visible to admins/developers are released at a pace faster than our quarterly release process.
+These features should not impact end users unless a customer provisions them into their process.
+This includes workflow templates, admin settings, Flow Designer steps, reporting enhancements, and company configuration options.

 - The xMatters API is also updated as new endpoints or enhancements are developed.
 Updates are noted on the Development Highlights page, and documented in detail in the xMatters REST API help.